 If this is your first visit to the eye doctor, glaucoma (eye pressure) test may sound intimidating - don't worry!
 The glaucoma test is a simple procedure that measures the pressure in your inner eye.
 Our eye doctor will have you rest your chin in a machine while a small tool is moved very close to your vision for this test.
 Then, a little poof of air pressure will be blown into your eye.
 This test is rapid, and it is essential to stay very still and not blink.

-The brain is very good at filling in any blank spots in your vision, which is what this test is designed to do.
 If you can see a light flash on a screen, you press a button; doing so repeatedly in different locations generates a map of the blanks in your vision.
+This type of visual field test is called Automated Perimetry.

+A slit-lamp examination, also known as biomicroscopy, is a diagnostic technique used by ophthalmologists and optometrists to examine the anterior and posterior segments of the eye in detail.
 The slit lamp shines a bright but painless light into one eye.
 It allows the doctor to examine your eye with a magnifying glass to look for abnormalities that may indicate disease.

 With these tests, your doctor can fully evaluate the health of your eyes.
 After your first eye exam, be sure to go regularly checking your eyes is just as important as a regular checkup.
 Reach out to us today so we can help answer questions or discuss any concerns.